trendmicro/cloudone-community/readme.md

 - Recommended to create a README for your folder to make it easier for the community to make use of your script.
 - Writing separate test scripts in the `/tests` folder or having a built-in `dry-run` mode in the script to ensure everyone can test your script in their environment is much appreciated :)
 - Images and other assets are a welcome addition to your scripts to help everyone run tests / look at examples.
-Ensure they are stored in relevant folders beside your script, like `/img`, `/assets`, `/examples`, `/tests`.
+Ensure they are stored in relevant folders beside your script, like `/img`, `/assets`, `/examples`, `/tests`. :warning: Avoid including logs with your submission unless it is used as an example.
+In that case, examples can be included in an `/examples` folder.
-- Using linters is super beneficial for easy code reviews.
+- Using language-specific linters is super beneficial for easier code reviews.
 - For Python scripts, please consider submitting a `requirements.txt` file within your script folder for easier deployment.
 You can generate a requirements.txt file using the following command

 ``` bash